Aflutter-Craft/App/README.md

 ## Supported Platform

-the code is written with all platforms is mind, however it was only tested on:
+the code is written with all platforms in mind, however it was only tested on:

 - Android
 - Linux